Looking for tips on how to save money on accommodation and travel on a budget? This article is for you!

-Often when people ask me how I manage to travel so cheap, they point out the cost of accommodation and say it’s simply not possible.
+Often when people ask about my few highlighted budget travel trips, they point out the cost of accommodation and say it’s simply not possible.
 “You did a road trip to Spiti Valley, for 9 days, in under 5000 rupees?
-Where the hell did you sleep man?
-Under the stars?” – Yes that’s where I slept.
+Where the hell did you sleep, man?
+Under the stars?” – Yes, that’s where I slept.
 Inside my tent.
 And under the stars.

 I save most of my money on travelling because of two reasons: I eat anything, and I sleep anywhere.
-Though, don’t take it literally, but what I am trying to convey here is that I always look for the best, and a budget deal, and that’s how I survive my long-term travel goals.
-I avoid hotels, and say no to luxury resorts (though not always, but most of the times).
-Moreover when you barely stay in a hotel for most of the day – there is no point in paying a 1000 Rupee bill, and bleed unnecessary money.
+Though don’t take it literally, but what I am trying to convey here is that I always look for the best, and a budget deal, and that’s how I achieve my long-term travel goals.
+I avoid hotels and say no to luxury resorts (unless the trip is sponsored, of course).
+Moreover, when you barely stay in a hotel for most of the day – there is no point in paying a 10,000 Rupee bill and bleed unnecessary money.
 So I stick to the other side of the spectrum: I stay in hostels, dormitories, and do a hell lot of research before I book anything.

 Here, a few tips on how to save money on travel accommodation:

 Stay In A Hostel

 Hostels are popular among budget travellers.
 You can find a bed in a hostel pretty much anywhere in Asia in between 100 to 500 Rupees (1.5 to 8 US dollars) per night.
 In Europe and other developed countries like Australia, they cost a little more, around 1200 to 1800 Rupees (or 15 to 22 US dollars).

 In addition to being cheap, hostels provide a highly social atmosphere.
 If ever you wondered how solo backpacker travel places, for months, and not get bored – this is how.
 We stay in hostels and meet new and interesting people on the way.
 I cannot imagine travelling abroad for months without making friends in hostel dorms.